This post may contain affiliate links. Please see my disclosure policy for details.

 As part of your tour, you will get to see an example of rare medieval wall paintings with scenes from the bible.
 It’s only available for 45 seconds though so snap it quick!

 9. Marvel at the Guild Chapel – a white wash of history

 Just next door is the Guild Chapel which used to be a part of the Guild Hall.

-Dating back to the 13th century, the nave and tower we see today was rebuilt in the 1490s.
+Dating back to the 13th century, the nave and tower we see today were rebuilt in the 1490s.
 What this has to do with Shakespeare is actually more to do with his father.

 John Shakespeare was the town Chamberlain in the 1560s and, as the country had changed to protestant worship, any form of Catholicism was banned.